MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Create a Dataverse table called *Applications* with the following properties:

     > [!TIP]
-    > - For more information on how to create Dataverse tables, see [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md)
     > - The following table is just an example, feel free to create tables to match your own business processes.

     | Column name | Column data type |